PerfReviews/PerfReviews/content/blog/image-optimization/en.md

 As you can see, the optimization of images for the web is not only about choose the percentage of compression when saving an image.
 There are many things to consider and many people that can intervene and detect a possible failure in a part of the product as critical as the example above.

-> Explaining all these points in depth would be enough content for a wholee book...
+> Explaining all these points in depth would be enough content for a whole book...
 Actually, I am already working on it 🤪

 ## ~~Optimization~~ Adventure Time